Searching for hints of new physics in the subatomic world

-Category: Environment Hits: 0Quantum chromodynamics, or QCD, is the theory of the strong interaction between quarks and gluons.
+Category: Environment Hits: 1Quantum chromodynamics, or QCD, is the theory of the strong interaction between quarks and gluons.
 Lattice QCD uses supercomputers to explore 'tantalizing hints' of new physics in discrepancies between experimental and theoretical results.
 Carleton DeTar and Steven Gottlieb, two of the leading contemporary scholars of QCD research, are using the Frontera supercomputer at the Texas Advanced Computing Center to explore the 'anomalous magnetic moment of the muon' and measurements of the decay of B mesons.

 Read more https://www.sciencedaily.com/releases/2021/03/210324113407.htm